agsb/f2u/README.md

 3. this F2U implementation for ATMEGA8,

-    no use of SP intructions (pop, push, call, ret) reserving and leaving those for external extensions and libraries;
+no use of CPU SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;

-    instruction pointer is Z (r31:r30) for lpm instruction;
+      address pointer is Z (r31:r30) for lpm instruction;
       first stack pointer is Y (r29:r28) for forth return stack;
+      second stack pointer is X (r27:r26) for forth data stack;
       working pair register is W (r25:r24) for forth working register;

+      temporary register T (r23:r22)
+      temporary register N (r21:r20)
+      register r0 as generic work
+      register r1 as always zero
+      registers r2 to r4 used in interrupts registers r5 to r15 free
+      registers r17:r16 and r19:r18 used in math operations

 ; the interpreter